Skip to content

 Marine Corps Marathon Logo 26.2 Stylized depiction of raising of US flag over Iwo Jima.

-The Marine Corps Marathon was scheduled for the 5th of November, and as it was July, I had just over three months to prepare and increase the distance on my workouts.
+The Marine Corps Marathon was set for the 5th of November.
+Since it was July, I had just over three months to get ready and increase the distance on my workouts.
 My roommate that summer was a runner – he was part of the Naval Academy’s cross-country team.
-As we worked together to run the summer program for the incoming freshmen class, we joked that I would lead the push-ups with the Plebes while he would take them for a run, thus maximizing the pain for the new recruits while we led the activity in which we excelled.
+As we worked together to run the summer program for the incoming freshmen class, we joked that I would lead the push-ups with the Plebes while he would take them for a run.
+This is how we maximized the pain for the new recruits while we ruled at what we did best.

-Will was happy when I announced that I had set a goal, so happy that he promised to help me with preparation and to run the race with me!
-Our summer commitment was over, and I stuck to my workout routine, steadily increasing the mileage according to the plan we had made.
-We each had most of August for personal leave, and I went home.
-After a week at home, Will reported to training camp.
-The Naval Academy’s track team had scheduled a two-week period of intense preparation for the runners before the school year began.
+I told Will about my goal and he was stoked.
+To him, it was a great idea with no downside!
+He even promised to help me get ready for the race and run it with me.
+Soon we finished our July commitment in Annapolis, and I stuck to my workout plan, slowly upping the mileage as we had planned.
+We both had most of August off, and I headed home.
+After spending a week at his home in Texas, Will reported to cross-country training camp in Pennsylvania.
+The Naval Academy’s track team had scheduled an intense two-week prep for the runners before the school year started.

 Tragedy

 It was during that time that tragedy struck.
 Four members of the track team: Will, Andy, Don, and Rob, had a car accident.
-They were travelling too fast on a rural Pennsylvania road, did not negotiate the turn, left the prepared surface, and hit a tree.
+They were traveling too fast on a rural road, did not negotiate the turn, left the road, and hit a tree.
 All four perished in the flames that engulfed the car.
-I heard later that witnesses to the accident (who came out of their house to see what had happened) heard the screams from my friends trapped inside the car and tried without success to extinguish the fire with a garden hose.
+I learned later that witnesses to the accident (who came out of their house to see what had happened) tried without success to extinguish the fire with a garden hose, but my friends were trapped inside.
+You can read the news report here.

 When the school year started a week later at the Naval Academy, the memorial service was somber.
 We had lost our roommates, friends, and fellow midshipmen.
 Death is never easy, especially when there is senseless tragedy and there doesn’t seem to be any logic behind what had happened and why.
-I remembered earlier that summer spending time with Will, laughing about pushups and running, attending chapel services together, and working closely as we trained the incoming freshmen class.
+I remembered earlier that summer spending time with Will.
+We laughed about push-ups and running.
+We had attended chapel services together and worked closely as we trained the incoming freshmen class.
 I remembered our goal to run the Marine Corps Marathon together.
 Instantly that thought, just an idea at first, and an agreement between friends, became my desire and a driving force.
 I knew then that I must achieve it.
 It became what all dreams must be if they are ever to come true: defined, declared, and desired.

-First, defined.
 It was obvious what I wanted to do.
-I wanted to run the Marine Corp marathon, complete it in under 4 hours, and dedicate the day to the memory of my friend.
-I had earlier established a training plan with Will’s help, and I could log my progress toward the goal as I trained.
+I wanted to run the marathon, complete it in under 4 hours, and dedicate the day to the memory of my friend.
+I had already established a training plan with Will’s help, and I could log my progress toward the goal as I trained.

-Second, declared.
-Unless the goal is released outside of your mind, it will stay there forever trapped and unfulfilled.
+Unless you release your goal outside of your mind, it will stay there forever trapped and unfulfilled.
 There is something powerful in declaring a goal – going “public” with it.
 Now you are on record, now you are accountable, and now your performance can be measured.
 There is an expectation from others of which you do not want to fall short.
 For the marathon, the plan goes public when you sign up, pay your entry fee, and receive your pre-race package.
-Since I had declared my plan to Will and we had an agreement that had never been rescinded, I committed myself to living up to that plan.
+Since I had declared my plan to Will and we had an agreement that had never been rescinded, I committed myself to live up to that plan.
 Soon others who knew me well saw me training and knew that I was on a mission.

 Race Day